-Sign up for our monthly newsletter and 25% off tickets
+Sign up to our newsletter and 50% off tickets

 ♦ Gain access to exclusive content – including detailed FREE GUIDES on many different aspects of dementia, with topics ranging from how to cope with challenging behaviour and how to seek financial help when caring for a person with dementia

-♦ Sign up now to get 25% off adult tickets for next year’s show
+♦ Sign up now to get 50% off adult tickets for this year’s show

 Support & Information

 Our Support & Information section provides help and advice on dementia.

 If you have just been diagnosed, find out more about dementia and how to plan for the future.
 If you are a carer, learn how to seek the right treatment for a loved one and obtain the support you need.
 Read articles on many aspects of dementia, including coping with challenging behaviour, obtaining Power of Attorney and choosing the right care home, as well as practical solutions to managing dementia on a daily basis.
 It really is an invaluable resource for everyone affected by dementia.